NuvexAI/Nuvex/README.md

 // Response
 {
     "nonce": "123456",
-    "message": "Sign this message with your wallet to authenticate with DeepCore."
+    "message": "Sign this message with your wallet to authenticate with Nuvex AI."
 }
 ```